The best day trips from San Diego

 Getting there: From San Diego, take I-15 N to SR 78 E to Julian.

-Go wine tasting in Valle de Guadalupe, Mexico
+3. Valle de Guadalupe, Mexico

-Mexico may be known for agave-based spirits (namely, tequila and mezcal), but in Baja California, the zeitgeist says Valle de Guadalupe’s wine is the thing.
+Mexico may be known for agave-based spirits (namely, tequila and mezcal), but in Baja California the zeitgeist says Valle de Guadalupe’s wine is the thing.
 The region’s first grapes were planted by Spanish missionaries in the 1700s, like many of California’s early vines.
 At one point, to eliminate competition with church production, the Spanish government banned the production of commercial wines.

 One: Grab a map of the Ruta del Vino and go it alone, stopping at notable vineyards like Monte Xanic’s architectural marvel and Lechuza Wines’ appointment only tasting room, and dining everywhere from elevated establishments to roadside food trucks in between.

-Or let the pros do all the planning and book an excursion with Club Tengo Hambre.
+Or two: let the pros do all the planning and book an excursion with Club Tengo Hambre.
 These tours will guide you across the border and greet you with breakfast tacos in Tijuana before making the 1.5 hour drive to the vineyards, where tastings and a multi-course meal in el aire libre await.

 Note: Don’t let the Valle’s rustic surrounds fool you.
 The dress code is decidedly chic; buttoned shirts, dresses and heels won’t be out of place in Mexican wine country.